Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

-More details on the men denoted * can be found at the The Commonwealth War Graves Comm. website by entering each name in the relevant search field, using WW II and 1942 in the other fields to narrow the search - look for the date 21/2/1942 (notice some of their ages!).
+More details on the men denoted * can be found at the The Commonwealth War Graves Comm. website by entering each name in the relevant search field, using WW II and 1942 in the other fields to narrow the search (notice some of their ages!).
+Here is John W. Tye, and here are John Bayne, Frank Mahoney, Ernest W. Nankivell, Willam Nottage and James McGinn.
+I also found an R. Jolliffe and a T. Cook, listed as having died on the date Kongsgaard was sunk, and who are probably identical to the gunners listed above.
+As can be seen, they are all commemorated at Tower Hill Memorial, except for the gunners, who are commemorated at Chatham Naval Memorial.

 Related external links:

-Stavern Memorial commemorations - 31 Norwegians appear to be commemorated at this memorial for seaman in Stavern, Norway.
+Stavern Memorial commemorations - At first glance, 31 Norwegians appear to be commemorated at this memorial for seaman in Stavern, Norway.
 However, 2 of them are listed twice.
-The boatswain is listed once as Karl Theodor Thygersen and also as Karl Theodor Jensen (same birthdate), and Assistant Einar Karsten Kristensen is listed as Kristensen, and as Christensen.
+The boatswain is listed as Karl Theodor Thygersen and also as Karl Theodor Jensen (hometown is given as Antwerp in this second listing), and Assistant Einar Karsten Kristensen is listed as Kristensen and as Christensen.
 I've compared all the names to the above and the list seems to agree on the whole, though some of the names are spelt a little differently.

 Back to Kongsgaard on the "Ships starting with K" page.